aiidalab/aiidalab-docker-stack/README.md

 - `$version` – the version of a specific release (ex. `2022.1001`)

 In addition, `edge`, `latest`, and `$version` are also released _internally_ on the [GitHub Container registry (ghcr.io)](https://github.com/orgs/aiidalab/packages?ecosystem=container).
-Pull requests into the default branch are further released on ghcr.io wit the `pr-###` tag to simplify testing of development versions.
+Pull requests into the default branch are further released on ghcr.io with the `pr-###` tag to simplify the testing of development versions.

 ## Quickstart